 The etiology, prevention, and treatment of the diseases of civilization: A Darwinian conceptual framework

-The field of Darwinian medicine is built upon a solid foundation of scientific evidence.
-Below is a selection of papers and studies that explain what this non-conventional medical approach is all about.
+Below is a selection of papers and studies that explain what Darwinian medicine is all about.

 - Medicine in the 21st century: towards a Darwinian medical epistemology.